pensjonatus/flash-fiction/blog/one-of-theose-suicides.md

 ---
-title: 'One of those Suicides'
+title: One of those Suicides
 date: '2013-09-01'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 One time when I heard the song, I decided to kill myself.
 My reason was the